robjm16/Business_Applications_Compendium/README.md

 To help you navigate AI implementation, below is a compendium of articles, research reports and other resources focused on the application of AI to the business world.

 (Note that the term AI is used here in its broadest sense.
-It refers to any computer technique – including if/then-type computer logic, machine learning algorithms (e.g., regression models and decision trees) and advanced neural networks – that aims to mimic human intelligence.)
+It refers to any computer technique – including if/then-type computer logic, machine learning algorithms (e.g., regression models and decision trees) and neural networks – that aims to mimic human intelligence.)

 The information sources below are broken down first by key AI repositories, followed by a list of ad hoc articles and reports.
 The key repositories are a good starting point for gaining understanding of AI adoption issues.
 You can stay abreast of new developments by subscribing to their updates or following them on Twitter.